Aevarkan/MCBE-extended-commands-suite/README.md

 See [here](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/itemstack?view=minecraft-bedrock-stable#setdynamicproperty) for why it only works for non-stackable items.

 > [!NOTE]
 > There is a workaround to get commands on stackable items.
-Install an NBT editor such as [NBT Workbench](https://github.com/RealRTTV/nbtworkbench), and make a structure that contains the stackable item and the dynamic property manually.
+Install an NBT editor such as [NBT Workbench](https://github.com/RealRTTV/nbtworkbench), and make a structure that contains the stackable item and edit the dynamic property manually.
 >
 > Export one of the items that has a command from this pack as a structure for a reference on what you need to change.
 You should see a dynamic property section which contains `280232d4-f31d-4849-a42c-ce77e6870e30`.
 >